diproray/music_visualizer/README.md

   * A visualization displaying the amplitude waveform of the audio along with frequency (intensity) bars.
 This is called the FFT Visualization as it shows the input to the Fast Fourier Transform (the amplitude waveform) and its output (the intensity values for frequency bands).
 This visualization uses the ofxAudioAnalyzer add-on to perform the transform and get input and output data.
 This visualization is particularly interesting to note how the actual audio, input and output vary with each other.

 ### Building the Project
 * The repository ```final-project-diproray``` contains a folder ```final-project-of``` that contains all files required to run the openFrameworks application.
-The easiest way tobuild and run the application is through Xcode.
+The easiest way to build and run the application is through Xcode.
 * In ```final-project-of```, a ```.xcodeproj``` is present, which can be used to build and run the project on Xcode.
 * Simply import the ```final-project-of``` in the openFrameworks project generator and insert the following add-ons:
     * [ofxAudioAnalyzer](https://github.com/leozimmerman/ofxAudioAnalyzer).